ashishmandal542-byte/MandalAashish-portfolio-/README.md

 🍸 Ashish | CV & Cocktail Portfolio Website

 A simple personal website to showcase your CV and cocktail creations with photos and descriptions.
-This project is built using HTML, Tailwind CSS, and JavaScript (LocalStorage).

 ---